validmeasures/validmeasures.github.io/_pages/modules/metrics.md

   - image_path: /assets/images/sierraLeoneSLEACmap.png
     alt: SLEAC
     title: SLEAC
     excerpt: "Simplified Lot Quality Assurance Sampling Evaluation of Access and Coverage or SLEAC is a rapid low-resource survey method that classifies coverage at the service delivery unit (SDU) level.
-The advantage of this approach is that relatively small sample sizes are required.”
+The advantage of this approach is that relatively small sample sizes are required."
     url: /modules/metrics/sleac
     btn_label: more
     btn_class: btn-primary